 Beautifully written and exquisite in observation, Tom Chesshyre's latest book, From Source to Sea is a fitting tribute to the mighty Thames that flows like a golden thread through the history of Britain.
 Harry Bucknall, author of Like a Tramp, Like a Pilgrim

-Tom Chesshyre is the author of eleven travel books, the latest telling the story of a 379-mile hike around the Lake District.
-He has travelled 40,000 miles around the world for his train books; most recently for Slow Trains Around Spain: A 3,000-Mile Adventure on 52 Rides.
-His book writing has also taken him across North Africa after the Arab Spring, round the "dark side" of the Maldives on cargo ships, along the length of the River Thames and on a journey through "unsung Britain" (in To Hull and Back).
-He worked on the travel desk of The Times for 21 years and is now freelance, contributing to The Critic and New European magazines.
+Tom Chesshyre is the author of twelve travel books.
+He has travelled more than 40,000 miles around the world for his train books, which have included Slow Trains Around Spain: A 3,000-Mile Adventure on 52 Rides and Ticket to Ride: Around the World on 49 Unusual Train Journeys.
+His book writing has also taken him across North Africa after the Arab Spring, round the "dark side" of the Maldives on cargo ships, along the length of the River Thames, around the Lake District on a long hike, and on a journey through "unsung Britain" (for To Hull and Back).
+He worked on the travel desk of The Times for 21 years and is now freelance, contributing to the Daily Mail, The Mail on Sunday, The Critic and The New European magazines.
 He lives in London.

 Over the years, authors, artists and amblers aplenty have felt the pull of the Thames, and now travel writer Tom Chesshyre is following in their footsteps.He s walking the length of the river from the Cotswolds to the North Sea a winding journey of over two hundred miles.
 Join him for an illuminating stroll past meadows, churches and palaces, country estates and council estates, factories and dockyards.
 Setting forth in the summer of Brexit, and meeting a host of interesting characters along the way, Chesshyre explores the living present and remarkable past of England s longest and most iconic river.